gilesknap/IaC-at-home2/README.md

 Turing Pi is a great platform for a project like this as it provides a BMC interface that allows you to remotely flash and reboot it's compute modules.
 See the [Turing Pi](https://turingpi.com/) website for more information.

 K3S is a lightweight Kubernetes distribution that is easy to install and manage.
 It is a CNCF certified Kubernetes distribution that I use for all my Kubernetes projects.
 See the [K3S](https://k3s.io/) website for more information.

-Thanks to drunkcoding.net for some great tutorials that helped with putting this together.
-See the [A Complete Series of Articles on Kubernetes Environment Locally](https://drunkcoding.net/posts/ks-00-series-k8s-setup-local-env-pi-cluster/)

 ## Some How to's